 I am often concerned when articles addressing the health benefits of herbs do not contain possible cautions or contraindications when using the herb(s).
-Herbs can be very powerful and as such you should not take ashwagandha or any other herb without knowing the possible contraindications.
-And, as always, please take the time to consult with a knowledgeable healthcare practitioner or pharmacist.
+Herbs can be very powerful, and as such, you should not take ashwagandha or any other herb without knowing the possible contraindications.
+And, as always, please take the time to consult with a knowledgeable healthcare practitioner who knows your health history.

 Ashwagandha may induce abortion if used during pregnancy.
 For this reason, expectant mothers should avoid taking this herbal supplement.

 Treatment with ashwagandha supplements may cause mild to moderate stomach irritation.
 Adults with a stomach ulcer should avoid taking ashwagandha, as this supplement may exacerbate symptoms associated with this health condition.

 Increased immune system activity may occur following treatment with ashwagandha.
-Consequently, adults with any type of autoimmune disease, such as rheumatoid arthritis, multiple sclerosis or lupus, should not take this supplement.
+Consequently, adults with any autoimmune disease, such as rheumatoid arthritis, multiple sclerosis, or lupus, should not take this supplement.
 Improper use of ashwagandha may make your disease symptoms worse.

 Certain Prescription Medications

 Certain prescription medications may be contraindicated when taking ashwagandha.
-Simultaneous use of ashwagandha and immunosuppressants, such as prednisone, azathioprine, cyclosporine and basiliximab, should be avoided.
-Ashwagandha may cause drowsiness and should not be used in conjunction with sedative medications, including lorazepam, alprazolam, zolpidem or phenobarbital.
-People taking diabetes medications, blood pressure medications, medications that suppress the immune system, and medications for thyroid issues should not use ashwagandha root unless they’ve first consulted with a knowledgeable healthcare practitioner or pharmacist.
+Simultaneous use of ashwagandha and immunosuppressants, such as prednisone, azathioprine, cyclosporine, and basiliximab, should be avoided.
+Ashwagandha may cause drowsiness and should not be used in conjunction with sedative medications, including lorazepam, alprazolam, zolpidem, or phenobarbital.
+People taking diabetes medications, blood pressure medications, medications that suppress the immune system, and medications for thyroid issues should not use ashwagandha root unless they’ve first consulted with a knowledgeable healthcare practitioner.
 Since ashwagandha also works to modify these health conditions, there may be adverse interactions.

 Before any surgery that requires anesthesia, stop taking ashwagandha at least two weeks before the surgery in case the herb further slows down your central nervous system.